brunosa3/smart_surveillance/README.md

 └───Reolink
 │   │
 │   └───log
-│       Reolink_motion_alerts_source.log│
+│       Reolink_motion_alerts_source.log
 └── ...
 ```
 Due to privacy issues we cannot share the pictures we have taken over the last 2 weeks of the people walking through our video streams.
-Every parent folder that was marked with a \* is together with its child folder not included in the repository.
+Thereby, we have marked every parent folder with a \* which could not be included in the repository (same is true for child folders).

-#### brief description of the output
+#### Brief description of the output
 1) [smart_surveillance/log/](smart_surveillance/log/)
     this directory consits of 3 different log file types:
     + [YOLO4_DeepSORT_source_overview.log](smart_surveillance/log/YOLO4_DeepSORT_Eingang_overview.log)